Sumit Nagal: 2023: Top 150, first top 100 win

-2024: First Australian Open win, top 100 debut
+2024: First Australian Open win, top 100

 Having been denied a wildcard to the 2024 Australian Open by the AITA for not participating in the Davis Cup, he qualified making his second appearance in the main draw at this Major after three years of absence.
 He upset 31st seed Alexander Bublik in straight sets, and became the first Indian tennis player to defeat a seeded player in the singles main draw of a Grand Slam since Ramesh Krishnan who beat then World No. 1 and defending champion Mats Wilander at the 1989 Australian Open.
 Later, in the second round, he lost against wildcard Shang Juncheng.

 On 12 February 2024, having been ranked 506th in the world roughly a year prior, Nagal made his top 100 debut becoming just the tenth Indian to reach the Top 100.
 He reached the milestone by defeating Luca Nardi in the final of the Challenger in Chennai.

 He entered the main draw 2024 BNP Paribas Open as a lucky loser on his Masters debut, replacing Rafael Nadal, making him the first Indian at a Masters 1000 event since Prajnesh Gunneswaran in Miami in 2019.
 He lost to Milos Raonic in straight sets.

 He qualified for his next Masters in Monte Carlo becoming the first Indian singles player in 42 years to make it to the main draw at this tournament.
 He defeated Italian Matteo Arnaldi in his opening match, becoming the first Indian male player to win a Masters 1000 match on clay.
 It was also his first Masters 1000 win.

-He reached his career-high singles ranking of world No. 71 on 17 June 2024, having won the 2024 Heilbronner Neckarcup on June 10 and reached another Challenger final in Perugia the following week.
+He reached his career-high singles ranking of world No. 68 on 15 July 2024, having won the 2024 Heilbronner Neckarcup, and having reached the Challenger final in Perugia soon after.